 - Generally speaking, If you purchase and sell equities on a trading platform with the goal of realising short term gains (usually seen as anything less than three years in South Africa), income tax rates will apply.
 If you bought some equities with a “get it and forget it” mindset and sold it more than three years later (without any other active trading in-between), capital gains tax (or CGT) will apply.
 CGT is usually at a lower tax rate than income tax.
 Speak to a tax professional if you really think you can prove that CGT applies to you (if you bought Bitcoin in 2013 and sent it to a hardware wallet and you didn’t touch it for many years before disposing of it, you might have a case).
 Odds are that if you are reading this, you are a trader or speculator and that income tax will apply.

 - If you bought Bitcoin and used it to buy something (say a car), that date will be considered the disposal of your Bitcoin.
 It is still considered a taxable event.
-These fall under the Sars “barter rules”.
+These probably fall under the Sars “barter rules”.
 You will need to price the disposal of the BTC at a “fair market value”, which will probably be the price that Bitcoin was trading at at that exact time.
-This might be easy to calculate on a big ticket item like a car or a house, but it can quickly become a nightmare if you made lots of small daily purchases using Bitcoin.
+This might be easy to calculate on a big ticket item like a car or a house, but it can quickly become a nightmare if you made lots of small daily purchases buying coffees using Bitcoin.

 - If you are a Bitcoin miner in South Africa, you will need to pay income tax.
 Again, please read SARS’s stance on the tax treatment of cryptocurrencies.

 - If you purchase or dispose of items in a foreign currency –say, buying software with US dollars overseas and selling it locally in South African rand– Sars allows you to use spot rates at either the end of the day of the transaction or the average rate at the end of the month of the transaction.
 You should, however, use the one or the other exchange rate consistently throughout your books.
 With the recent rand-to-dollar volatility, many businesses make their calculations using both the daily and monthly rate and see which one has the best tax advantage for them.
-This probably doesn’t apply to Bitcoin, which is a) incredibly volatile (so the exchange rate changes by a big amount each day, week and month) and b) unlike big local currencies like USD and EUR, the Bitcoin exchange rates isn’t provided by Sars.
+This probably doesn’t apply to Bitcoin, which is a) incredibly volatile (so the exchange rate changes by a big amount each day, week and month) and b) unlike big local currencies like USD and EUR, the Bitcoin exchange rate isn’t provided by Sars.
 I suggest that you use the exchange rate at the exact time of transacting as provided by the Luno trading statements.

 - If you traded on other Bitcoin platforms in a currency pair that isn’t your home currency (say, trading the BTC-USD pair on Coinbase) you probably still have to pay income tax on the income derived.
 Speak to your tax professional.
 You’ll need to calculate the acquisition price (trading buys), the disposal price (trading sells) and relevant deductions (fees) into South African rand, the currency where you have a tax liability.